Jean-Joseph Benjamin-Constant's painting, "Antigone at the Bedside of Polynice"

 • Dostoevsky: Crime and Punishment, trans. by Pevear and Volokhonsky, Vintage Press, ISBN 978-0679734505.

-Books are available using the Textbook order form from the Gleacher Center Bookstore online, or by using the ISBN number to order the correct edition elsewhere.
+Order Books from the campus bookstore using the Campus Bookstore Order Form or use the ISBN to purchase the correct edition elsewhere.

 Notes